MohitDixit/MVVM-Kotlin/README.md

 (c) Kotlin
 (d) Dagger2
 (e) Data binding
-(f) Recyler View List with Pagination
+(f) Recycler View List with Pagination

 It also uses Google map that uses order item's location and show them with marker on it.
+It has

-These components makes this code structure roboust, clean and efficient.
+These components makes this code structure robust, clean and efficient.

+Getting Started

+Built With
+Android Studio - The Android Development Tool
+Gradle - Dependency Management
+Kotlin - Language

+License

+This project is licensed under the MIT License